Writing on the Bean - Morenci student writings

 Bean Creek

 The stonefly that we saw was huge.
-I didn’t think that we would ever find
+I didn’t think that we would ever find anything that big in the creek.
+This was very amazing and great.

 --Anthony Barron